nucypher/taco-web/README.md

 ## 3. Create Conditions

 We will now specify the conditions on which data access will be predicated – i.e. what will the data requester need to prove in order to gain decryption rights.
-In this tutorial, nodes will check that the requester owns a specific ERC721 NFT:
+In this tutorial, nodes will check that the requester owns an ERC721 NFT with a token ID of 5954:

 ```javascript
 import { Conditions } from '@nucypher/nucypher-ts';